Tunnelsats/tunnelsats/README.md

 1) Checking if required components are already installed and if not, installs them.
 These are: `cgroup-tools` (for split-tunneling Tor), `nftables` (VPN rules) and `wireguard` (VPN software).

-2) Checks if `lndHybridMode.conf` exists in current directory (must be the same directory where setup script is located).
+2) Checks if `tunnelsats.conf` exists in current directory (must be the same directory where setup script is located).

 3) Sets up "split-tunneling" to exclude Tor from VPN usage as systemd service to run after Tor (re)starts.